Marooned (Red Dwarf): Cultural references

-Continuity Goofs

-As Rimmer is a hologram, he is not supposed to have any sense of smell, taste, or touch, yet he displays at least one of each in this.
-While Lister is outside looking for wood, Rimmer is shown pushing a button on the console to get help.
-How can he touch the button if he is a hologram?
-Secondly, Rimmer says later that he tried some gum ointment and says that it has a minty flavour.
-How could he taste minty flavour as a hologram?
-Rimmer also says that he found a tin of dog food in the cupboard.
-How could he open the cupboard if he is a hologram?
-Lastly, while Lister is burning the part of Rimmer's trunk that Rimmer thinks is Lister's guitar, Rimmer says he can smell camphor wood.
-How can he smell something if he is a hologram?

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 21 November 1989 in the 9:00pm evening time slot.
+The episode was originally broadcast on the British television channel BBC2 on 21 November 1989 at 9:00pm.
 In its review, DVD Talk stated that "the dialogue is witty and hilarious", and said that "there are tons of memorable lines and scenes from this episode, and is consequently a fan favorite as well."
 The episode came 15th in a Red Dwarf Magazine readers poll, gaining 2.4% of the votes.
-Chris Barrie has said that the episode is one of his all-time favorites.
+Chris Barrie has said that the episode is one of his all-time favourites.

 Remastering

-The remastering of Series I to III was carried out during the late 1990s with the intention of bringing the early production values up to a standard suitable for international television.
-General changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.

-There have been changes made specific to "Marooned".
-During the early shuttle bay scenes a blue-screen image has been added to Starbugs cockpit window.
+In "Marooned", in the early shuttle bay scenes, a blue-screen image has been added to Starbug's cockpit window.
 Shots of Blue Midget and Starbug departing Red Dwarf have been replaced with CGI versions.
 References to Cliff Richard and the ozone layer have been removed.

 Upon its release on VHS the new re-mastered episodes were generally received poorly by fans of the show, although it has been stated by critics that they are "actually an invigorating new take on a classic series".
 The re-mastered series was later released, along with other material, on The Bodysnatcher DVD boxset, in 2007.

+For a time, British TV channels UKTV Gold and Dave aired the remastered version of "Marooned" exclusively, even though other episodes of the show were not shown in their remastered form.
+This was corrected in 2015 following years of coverage by Red Dwarf fansite Ganymede & Titan, culminating in an open letter to Dave.